faranalytics/port_agent/README.md

 ### Agent

-An instance of an `Agent` facilitates communication across threads.
+An instance of an `Agent` facilitates bi-directional communication between threads.
 The `Agent` can be used in order to register a function in one thread and call it from another thread.
 Calls may be made from the main thread to a worker thread, and conversely from a worker thread to the main thread.

 Late binding registrants will be called with previously awaited invocations; thus preventing a race condition.
 This means that you may await a call to a function that has not yet been registered.
 Once the function is registered in the *other* thread it will be called and its return value or `Error` will be marshalled back to the caller.